-What does it mean to be “out” as queer, when in an LGBTQIA+ bar you express your queerness loud and proud but reel it in with homophobic family?
+What does it mean to be “out” as queer, when in a gay bar you express your queerness loud and proud but reel it in with homophobic family?
 What does it mean to have your sexuality or gender invalidated?

 Their basic idea is to bridge how we understand ourselves to be (self-identity) and what others take us to be (social position) using the concept of agential identity.